top of page

 AMBULATORY SELECTIVES

-Residents have a dedicated "ambulatory selective" block, in which they may choose from experiences focused on cardiology, diabetes, immunololgy/oncology, dermatology, psychiatry, neurology/rehabilitation and addiction medicine.
-An on-campus medical specialties clinic tower provides easy access for patients and residents, and the same specialists that consult in our hospital and advise on our continuity clinic patients welcome our residents into their own practices.
-Our faculty are here to teach, so residents do not simply "follow and observe" but are actively involved in managing patients.
-These selective experiences contribute to the 6 months of elective required by the ACGME.
+Residents at VCMC benefit from a dedicated "ambulatory selective" block, allowing them to tailor their training by choosing from a variety of specialized experiences, including cardiology, diabetes, immunology/oncology, dermatology, psychiatry, neurology/rehabilitation, and addiction medicine.
+The on-campus medical specialties clinic provides convenient access for both patients and residents, and the same specialists who consult in our hospital and advise on continuity clinic cases welcome residents into their practices.

 CONTINUITY CLINIC

-The Academic Family Medicine Center (AFMC), our continuity clinic, is where residents become family physicians.
-This clinic, located on the VCMC campus, is the hub of the continuity experience and the resident's "home" during residency.
-There are four suites, each containing 7-8 exam rooms, organized around a nursing station with the medical secretary, clinic assistants and a registered nurse to help you see patients.
-You will have a home suite and be part of the team with your fellow residents and staff, seeing patients 2 - 4 half days a week.
+The Academic Family Medicine Center (AFMC) is where residents truly become family physicians.
+Located on the VCMC campus, this clinic serves as the heart of the continuity experience and is the resident's "home" throughout residency.
+AFMC has four suites, each with 7-8 exam rooms, organized around a nursing station supported by a medical secretary, clinic assistants, and a registered nurse.
+Residents are assigned to a home suite, working with fellow residents and staff to see patients 2-4 half days a week.

 BEHAVIORAL HEALTH

-Dr. Ron Bale, Ph.D. oversees our longitudinal behavioral health training.
-Dr. Bale has 30+ years of experience teaching family physicians and practicing psychology in a medical setting.
-Each resident works with Dr. Bale several times each year in a variety of settings.
+Dr. Patsy Wright, Ph.D., oversees our longitudinal behavioral health training, bringing over 30 years of experience in teaching family physicians and practicing psychology in medical settings.
+Each resident works with Dr. Wright several times throughout the year in various settings.

-Behavioral health is well-represented in our didactic curriculum as well, with topics ranging from diagnosing anxiety disorder and pharmacologic management of depression to dementia and distinguishing delirium from psychosis.
-Regular reflection meetings are incorporated into the resident Core Conference, allowing residents (grouped by class) an opportunity to process their patient interactions and address resident stress.
+Behavioral health is well-represented in our didactic curriculum, with topics ranging from diagnosing anxiety disorders and managing depression pharmacologically to addressing dementia and distinguishing between delirium and psychosis.
+Regular reflection meetings are part of the resident Core Conference, giving residents (grouped by class) a structured opportunity to reflect on patient interactions and manage resident stress.

 PALLIATIVE CARE